ElliotKillick/qvm-create-windows-qube/README.md

 ## Contributing

 You can start by giving this project a star!
 PRs are also welcome!
 Take a look at the todo list below if you're looking for things that need improvement.
-Other improvements such as more elegant ways of completing a task, code cleanup and other fixes are also welcome. :) Please read the informative git commit messages if you have any questions on why something was done a certain way.
+Other improvements such as more elegant ways of completing a task, code cleanup and other fixes are also welcome. :)

 Lots of Windows-related [GSoCs](https://www.qubes-os.org/gsoc) for those interested.

-This project is the product of an independent effort that is not offically endorsed by Qubes OS.
+This project is the product of an independent effort that is not officially endorsed by Qubes OS.

-## Qubes Windows Tools (QWT) Known Issues
+## QWT Known Issues

 I may get around to patching some of these upstream issues later if nobody else does.
-Some of them require building QWT for which I would have to become the maintainer for, but, as of right now I simply lack the time.
+Some of them require building QWT for which I would have to become the maintainer for, but, as of right now, I simply lack the time.

 HVMs, not QWT issue (Windows, sys-net, etc.):
 - Until this [bug](https://github.com/QubesOS/qubes-issues/issues/4684) is fixed upstream you must fix app menu syncing for HVMs by putting the provided `qubes-start.desktop` into `/usr/share/qubes-appmenus` in Dom0 if none is present